ruzin/muppet/README.md

 $ terraform init
 $ terraform apply
 ```
-- If you are happy with the plan, proceed and your AWS account will be created.
+- If you are happy with the plan, proceed and your AWS account will be created :)
+- Note: You may want to reset the root account password for the account that was created.
+See [here](https://aws.amazon.com/premiumsupport/knowledge-center/organizations-member-account-access/) for details.
+For some bizarre reason, AWS still hasn't exposed the API calls to automate this :(.